TjacksWebDev/TjacksWebDev/README.md

 If you're looking for a skilled and reliable software developer, please reach out to me.
 I'd love to learn more about your project and how I can help you achieve your goals.
 ### Hi there, I'm Ty, nice to meet you! 👋

--  🧠 2023 Learning Goals: Working on Spring Boot, React, and Tailwind CSS skills.
+-  🧠 2024 Learning Goals: Working on Spring , React, and Hibernate skills.

 <!--